JcDenis/whiteListCom/README.md

 ## ABOUT

-_tinyPacker_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).
+_whiteListCom_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).

 > Set up a list of users which can publish comments without validation and a list of reserved names (pair of nickname / email ).